whelew/rollpg/README.md

 ##### **Random**

-I used random specifically for its randInt function which would let me generate a random integer from 1 to n. n being any number I wish.
+I used random specifically for its randint function which would let me generate a random integer from 1 to n. n being any number I wish.

 Three main uses for random:

 1. Random event generating, when the user selects a choice in the game.
-Depending on the scenario, randInt would select one option of three.
+Depending on the scenario, randint would select one option of three.
 For example, It might be the case nothing happens, an enemy attacks you or you find a special item.
-2. The combat system, using the Hero and Monster class attack attribute, I could put the attack attribute value into the randInt(1, n) function.
-For example, damage = randInt(1, hero.attack).
+2. The combat system, using the Hero and Monster class attack attribute, I could put the attack attribute value into the randint(1, n) function.
+For example, damage = randint(1, hero.attack).
 This would allow the damage to be randomly rolled between 1 and the users attack value.
-This worked well as when the user aquired a new weapon that would change the users attack value, the variable included in damage = randInt(1, hero.attack) would automatically know to use the new value.
+This worked well as when the user aquired a new weapon that would change the users attack value, the variable included in damage = randint(1, hero.attack) would automatically know to use the new value.
 3. Using random.choice to select a specific function inside the event module which I will describe below.

 #### Custom Modules Imports